vanakenm/blog/_posts/2015-03-25-10-percent-working.md

 ## A better way

-Seeing this scenario happens again and again forced me to get back to the way I did create my own solution, and to see how to push them in the right direction (without simply helping on the debugging) - the interesting part in coaching is that the objective is not really to make the code run, but mostly to be sure that the next problem will be tackled better.
+Seeing this scenario happens again and again forced me to get back to the way I did create my own solution, and to see how to push them in the right direction (without simply helping on the debugging) - *the interesting part in coaching is that the objective is not really to make the code run, but mostly to be sure that the next problem will be tackled better*.

 I asked one student the logic he wanted to use, and he told me directly: